z4kn4fein/trybot/README.md

  - Xamarin (Android/iOS/iOS Classic)

 ##Retry policy
-For using the **RetryManager** you have to have a proper **IRetryPolicy** implementation, which will tell on which exception you want to retry your action.
+Using the `RetryManager` requires a properly configured `IRetryPolicy` implementation, which can decide, when you want to retry your operation.
 ```c#
 public class FooRetryPolicy : IRetryPolicy
 {